 Q: My best friend wants to date my ex boyfriend.
 He recently said some really hurtful things to me, and I feel like she is saying that it’s okay that he hurt me.
 What do I do?

 I’m sorry you’re in this tough spot!
 I’m sure it’s really hard to think clearly, without emotions clouding your view, because you’re being hurt by not one but two people you’ve cared deeply about!
 Since I’m on the outside of the hurt, hopefully I can give you an objective perspective on the situation.
-I’m going to try to take the emotion out of my response—not because I don’t hurt deeply for you right now, but because sometimes it helps to get a fresh perspective from someone on the “outside” of the drama.
+I’m going to try to take the emotion out of my response—not because I don’t hurt deeply for you right now, but because sometimes it helps to get a fresh perspective from someone outside of the drama.
 Know what I mean?

 So here are the facts as I see them…